 FTM’s worst offenses are that it improperly exports some fields.
 Below are the fields that FTM incorrectly exports to GEDCOM and how to fix them in FTM, if possible.
 Some genealogy apps “know” that FTM has these problems and will fix them for you.
 My intent here is help you produce a GEDCOM 5.5.1 compliant file so you don’t have to rely on the mercy of other apps.

-Also Known As: improperly uses the ALIA tag in the GEDCOM file.
+Also Known As: older versions improperly use the ALIA tag in the GEDCOM file.
 I see 4 options: 1) Don’t use this field (put it in a note to the NAME field) 2) Create a custom field for AKA (see below) 3) Fix it directly in the GEDCOM file 4) Use an additional NAME field entry; most other apps will import them as alternate names, but not all (note: option 4 was added on 9 Jan 2016).
 I prefer option 2.
-Here’s how to determine if you’ve used the Also Known As fact; these instructions also apply to any fact in your tree:
+Update 5 Jan 2017: The Software MacKiev editions of FTM (2014.1 for Windows and 3.1 for Mac) now correctly export Also Known As using the NAME.TYPE aka structure.
+But here’s how to determine if you’ve used the Also Known As fact for users of older versions; these instructions also apply to any fact in your tree:

 1. In the Tree pane of the People work space, click the Tree tab